jm-observer/cozy-lapce/README.md

 # Cozy Lapce

-**Cozy Lapce** is a lightweight fork of [Lapce](https://github.com/lapce/lapce), aiming to maintain and simplify this excellent code editor.
+**Cozy Lapce** is a lightweight fork of [Lapce](https://github.com/lapce/lapce), aiming to maintain and streamline this excellent code editor.

+During development, the editor’s core was substantially refactored to fix various bugs and experiment with a more suitable architecture.
+As this has been a learning-by-doing process, the implementation gradually diverged from the original project in both design philosophy and technical details.

+With the original author's consent, this new repository was created as an independent effort to better support future development and long-term maintenance.

 📘 中文版说明请见：[README.zh-CN.md](./README.zh-CN.md)